Dairygold: A Leading Dairy Cooperative

 Significant Events

-In recent developments, Dairygold adjusted its milk pricing strategy, which included raising the milk price by 2.25 cents to 48.0 cents per liter in September 2023, and further to 50.0 cents per liter by November.
+In recent developments, Dairygold adjusted its milk pricing strategy, raising the milk price by 2.25 cents to 48.0 cents per liter in September 2023, and further to 50.0 cents per liter by November.
 For January and February 2024, the price remains stable at 50c/L. With applicable bonuses and VAT, the price can rise to 55.26c/L for high-quality milk, demonstrating the cooperative's commitment to competitive farmer income.

 In May, the cooperative reduced its quoted milk price by 1c/L to 49c/L for standard constituents, reflecting a decrease from April’s average monthly price of 54.6c/L to 53.4c/L. This decision was influenced by global supply and demand imbalances, increased supply, sector-specific demand issues, geopolitical concerns, and tariff impacts.